 Dallas voters may have the chance to weigh in on whether workers across the city get paid when they’re too sick to work.

-A coalition of Texas-based community groups on Monday said it will turn in more than 110,000 signatures to the city clerk's office in a petition to put a paid sick leave ordinance on the ballot this November.
+A coalition of Texas-based community groups says it's turning in more than 110,000 signatures to the city clerk's office in a petition to put a paid sick leave ordinance on the ballot in November.

-Working Texans for Paid Sick Time needed nearly 65,000 qualified voters registered in the city of Dallas to sign the petition.
-After the city verifies the signatures, the Dallas City Council can either adopt the ordinance or put it on the ballot for voters to decide.
+Working Texans for Paid Sick Time, which includes the Texas Organizing Project, the Workers Defense Fund and several other grassroots organizations, needed nearly 65,000 qualified voters registered in the city of Dallas to sign the petition.
+Now, the city secretary has 30 days to verify the signatures.
+If the petition is validated, the city secretary will have 20 days to put two agenda items before the City Council: Council members can either approve the ordinance as its written or opt to call for the election for voters to decide.

 Under the policy, everyone who works in Dallas would earn an hour of paid sick leave for every 30 hours they work, up to six or eight days a year, depending on the size of the business.